Highsnobiety

 To be sure, there are still some interesting things in the SS25 collection that reflect Vetements' best, prankish qualities, like shifted shirts, Cradle of Filth tees worn as a dress, and security-tagged tanks.
 And the proliferation of moto gear is fine, if trendy.

-It's a shame that the bright spots are still wrapped in a shroud of old-school Demna.
+It's a nice sentiment.
+Shame that it's still wrapped in a shroud of old-school Demna.
 Vetements has the ingenuity to stand on its own two sock shoe-wrapped feet, if only it would allow itself.

 We Recommend